AJGreaves/picflip/README.md

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
+- the logo for this site was created using
-- The photos used in this site were obtained from ...
+- The images used in this site were obtained from google images and disney.com

 ### Acknowledgements